Weighted Geometric Mean, Minimum Mediated Set, and Optimal Simple Second-Order Cone Representation: Optimal simple second-order cone representations and minimum mediated sets

 where $x_{m+2},\ldots,x_{m+n}$ are $n-1$ auxiliary nonnegative variables.
 We call $n$ the size of the second-order cone representation.
-A second-order cone representation of minimum size is called a \emph{minimum} second-order cone representation whose size is denoted by $L(s_1,\ldots,s_m)$. \end{definition}
+A simple second-order cone representation of minimum size is called an \emph{optimal} simple second-order cone representation whose size is denoted by $L(s_1,\ldots,s_m)$. \end{definition}

 \begin{remark} The second-order cone representation in \eqref{sec3:eq1} is uniquely determined by the set of integer triples $\{(i_k,j_k,m+k)\}_{k=1}^n$ which is hereafter referred to as a \emph{configuration}. \end{remark}